Sales is a lot like golf.

 Markets change.
 Customer preferences change.
 And yes, your offering will change.
-A pitch that worked for Customer A probably won’t work for Customer B.
+A sales pitch that worked for Customer A probably won’t work for Customer B.

 Whether you’re on track or behind your targets, ask yourself the tough questions.
 Is my pricing reasonable?
 Am I targeting the right personas?
 Are the features I’m talking about relevant to my prospects?

 These things may seem obvious, but many sales teams fall in love with their pitch and are afraid to pivot.